-30th of 1st mo.
+30th.
 "On fifth-day our meeting was held as usual.
-Yesterday employed selecting various books and lessons for the use of schools.
-For the last two or three days, the prospect before me of attending the native meeting has been more formidable than usual, from the apprehension, lest I should be found running, if not altogether unsent, without an evidence sufficiently strong that it is my duty to be there.
+Yester-day employed in selecting various books and lessons for the use of schools.
+For the last two or three days, the prospect before me of attending the native meeting has been more formidable than usual, from the apprehension, lest I should be found running, if not altogether unsent, without an evidence sufficiently strong, that it is my duty to be there.
 I have endeavoured to keep close to the exercise, though in much conflict of mind.